-Facility Detail Changes and Issues A change is, very broadly, an item defining an addition or alteration to a requirement.
+A change is, very broadly, an item defining an addition or alteration to a requirement.
 An issue identifies either a failure to meet a requirement, or a risk in meeting the requirement.

 Changes and issues can arise in development at a number of levels, being raised for problems that apply system-wide down to within a specific element.
-There are two mechanisms that can be used to identify a change or issue, and the work required to resolve it: • Change and Issue (or Defect) elements - structured comments that identify a problem at system-level, although they can also be attached to a specific element from which a problem arises.
+There are two mechanisms that can be used to identify a change or issue, and the work required to resolve it:

+- Change and Issue (or Defect) elements

+structured comments that identify a problem at system-level, although they can also be attached to a specific element from which a problem arises.
 Both types of element resemble the Requirement element, and can be linked to one or more other elements that have to be reviewed, with relationships such as Association, Dependency and Realize.
-The two types of element can also form hierarchies or groups, where complex problems arise • Maintenance items raised against a specific element, and recorded for that element in the Maintenance window.
+The two types of element can also form hierarchies or groups, where complex problems arise - Maintenance items raised against a specific element, and recorded for that element in a Maintenance window.

 Maintenance items enable the distinction between Defects (a failure to meet a requirement) and Issues (a risk factor that might affect satisfying the requirement).
-They also include Tasks, which record work items associated with the element Maintenance items are very specific, but if there is a possibility of an item having a wider impact on other elements or the system in general, you can translate the item into a Change or Issue element, or any other type of element that best identifies the problem and its solution.
+They also include Tasks, which record work items associated with the element.
+Maintenance items are very specific, but if there is a possibility of an item having a wider impact on other elements or the system in general, you can translate the item into a Change or Issue element, or any other type of element that best identifies the problem and its solution.
 Model Views Model Views are very useful for trapping changes and issues in the model, especially on Requirements.
 You can set up searches to identify the appearance of new Change or Issue elements, or to detect changes in the properties of the Requirement elements themselves.
 Baselines A Baseline is a snapshot of a Package or a model branch at a particular point in time, which you determine.
 You can use the Baseline as a distribution mechanism for changes to the model, but the main use is to enable you to compare the current model with a previous stage, and detect what changes have been made since the Baseline was captured.

 If you do not want a change to remain in the model, you can roll the affected elements back to the state they had in the Baseline.
 Therefore, if you maintain your requirements in a specific Package or branch, you can capture Baselines of the Package and ensure that changes conform to your change management process or, if not, can be reversed.
-Auditing The Auditing facility enables you to capture any changes made to your model within the selection criteria that you define.
-You can, for example, configure the Auditing facility to specifically record changes to Requirement elements.
-As auditing is continuously monitoring, you can detect changes as they are made, and verify that they are acceptable.
-You can also store the log of changes, and review it later on.
-Note that you cannot reverse the changes automatically, as you can with Baselines.
-You might therefore use Auditing to identify changes to investigate more fully and - if necessary - reverse in a Baseline comparison.